italosdoliveira/italosdoliveira/README.md

 Any languages, frameworks and other technologies that i worked: Wordpress, Reactjs, Typescript, Grapqhl, Nestjs, .NET framework, .NET core, Bootstrap, jQuery, Python💙

-I too learned machine learning and deep learning for my final paper.
+And I learned machine learning and deep learning for my final paper.

 In my free time i help to organize meetups in my city. 😊
-*I too practice martial arts to strengthen my body and my mind.* 👊
+*I also practice martial arts to strengthen my body and my mind.* 👊

 Ideas > People > Techonologies 🌎